 Interest obtained from businesses funded in this way contribute to the training and education of other students.
 Should the business want to buy-out their share from the program, the money obtained during this transaction is also channeled back to the education system.

 It is upon this backbone that the SAIMC wll build an education and training platform for Factory – and Process Automation.

 The SAIMC plans to create such a Trust Fund for their Patron Members.
 The patron members will be able to appoint Trustees to this fund.
-This find is used on the 20 – 80% principle to educate and train students where-after they are either placed in companies or assisted to establish their own business and hence creating the source of B-BBEE points as well as competent employees / businessmen.
+This fund is used on the 20 – 80% principle to educate and train students where-after they are either placed in companies or assisted to establish their own business and hence creating the source of B-BBEE points as well as competent employees and effective and efficient businesses.